 Absolute Altitude: The distance from the ground to the aircraft while it’s flying.
+It is measured by using a tool called an altimeter.

 Adiabatic Lapse Rate: A mathematical formula measuring the rate of change in atmospheric temperature depending on decreases or increases in altitude in thermal equilibrium.